 Without a knowledge of mythology much of the elegant literature of our own language cannot be understood and appreciated. — Thomas Bulfinch

 Homer’s Iliad is all about the Trojan War, an ancient conflict between Greece and Troy (most likely located in modern-day Turkey, given the evidence).
 Though ostensibly a (doubtless exaggerated) historic account, it deals with the machinations of the gods.
 That makes it count as a war in a religious text.
 The epic poem gives a modern reader a great deal of background about the Greek religious viewpoint in a manner that is more enduring than the oral tradition, which is much more fluid.
-Verbal storytelling which tend to be less encompassing than a religious text, as well.
+Verbal storytelling tends to be less encompassing than a religious text, as well.

 For my purposes, though, the important thing is that it is a text that gives the modern scholar the majority of their understanding of an ancient culture and religion, and deals with war and the gods’ involvement… while still being compelling enough literature that we make schoolchildren read it.